-Hike the Appalachian Trail from Carvers Gap at Roan Mountain, climbing through a lush, mossy, fir-filled forest to beautiful views at Roan High Knob.
+Hike to Roan High Knob on the Appalachian Trail from Carvers Gap, climbing through a mossy, fir-filled forest to beautiful Roan Mountain views.

 Carvers Gap to Roan High Knob: the hike

 The hike begins a gradual descent, passing a grouping of large, angular rock outcrops at 1.7 miles.
 Lichen, fern and vibrant green moss thrive in this sun-dappled, often foggy, high elevation forest.

 The AT dives through Toll House Gap before beginning a second, shallow climb.
 The trail meanders through a rocky, root-filled landscape, passing the remains of an old stone chimney at 1.9 miles.

 The trail skirts the former location of the historic Cloudland Hotel, a popular Roan Mountain destination in the late 19th century.
 At 2 miles, this route hangs a hard left, departing the Appalachian Trail to hike southwest through the Cloudland Hotel parking area.
 At the far end of the parking area, the hike dives back into a shady, mossy, fir-filled forest on the Cloudland Trail.
 At 2.25 miles, the hike turns right, following a short spur trail to catch views from a stone-walled overlook.

 Departing the overlook, this hike flips in reverse, following the Roan High Bluff Trail eastbound.
 (Alternately, continue following the Cloudland Trail to Roan High Bluff, catching another view-packed summit view from a rocky overlook and adding just over two miles to the hike.)
 After passing through the parking area and the Cloudland Hotel, the hike turns right on the Appalachian Trail, descending through the lush forest surrounding Roan High Knob.
 The adventure reaches the Carvers Gap trailhead at 4.5 miles, completing the hike.